 The authors wish to thank our volunteers for their participation, Agnieszka Przemska, Dafni Vasilopoulou and Alice Turner for their help during the study days Dr John Wright for clinical expertise and Prof. Sue Todd for statistical advice.
 We thank Dr Fariba Shojaee-Moradie, Mr Kim Anker Sjøbergand and Dr Kasper Pilgaard for advice in setting up the insulin clamp.
 AarhusKarlshamn UK Ltd. and Croda Healthcare UK kindly donated the palm stearin and fish oil concentrate, respectively.
-Biotechnology and Biological Sciences Research Council (BB/E0221816/1), Unilever Discover and Foundation for Research, Science and Technology (New Zealand) funded the study.
+Biotechnology and Biological Sciences Research Council Industrial Partnership Awards (IPA) with Unilever Discover (BB/E0221816/1) and

+Foundation for Research, Science and Technology (New Zealand) funded the study.